 It is not Bart Ehrman’s facts which I take issue with.
 I take issue with his conclusions which are drawn from his (usually correct) facts.
 For example, he asserts that there are more inconsistencies in our various copies of the New Testament than there are words in the New Testament.
 As a matter of factual statement, the claim is true.
 There are more textual variants in the New Testament than there are words.
 This is absolutely correct.
 However, it is the conclusions which are drawn from this correct statement which are so misleading, and I might even go as far as to say maliciously deceiving.

 As noted, there are about 5800 (give or take) handwritten New Testament Greek manuscripts, and there are approximately 400,000 textual variants amongst those manuscripts.
 But the fact is that the vast majority of these variants are utterly irrelevant to the proper understanding and translation of the text.

 Obviously, the more manuscripts you have, the more variants you are going to have.
 If you only have a small number of manuscripts, you have fewer variants and reciprocally less certainty of the original text.

 Having manuscripts from different areas at different times, from different lines of transmission, yet all testifying to the same text, is solid evidence that you have the document in more or less its original form.
 The New Testament has more manuscripts (by far) than any other work of antiquity, approximately 1.3 million pages of handwritten text.
-When you consider that most of the differences come down to such things as whether the name John is spelt with one nu or two nus, the actual number of meaningful textual variants of the New Testament is much, much less.
+When you consider that most of the differences come down to such things as whether the name John is spelled with one nu or two nus, the actual number of meaningful textual variants of the New Testament is much, much less.

 On top of that, when you factor in viability, that is whether the variants in question have a chance to be original, the situation changes even more dramatically.